datagutt/stream-aggregator/docs/CONFIGURATION.md

-# Configuration and Storage Design
+# Configuration Guide

-This document details the configuration system and storage backends for StreamAggregator.
+This document explains how to configure StreamAggregator using TOML configuration files and environment variables.

 ## Configuration System